ansyblenetwork/aquietlife/_posts/2021-07-06-buying-premium.md

 ### Buy capital at a reasonable interest rate

-The defensive leg of a spread offers two unrelated services:
+The defensive leg of a spread offers two unrelated benefits:

 1. speculation, and
 2. release of capital.